-- Maintain both the current diversity in understory species composition and vegetative ground cover on the allotment. - Increase the diversity of perennial grass species and vegetative ground cover on the grasslands of alluvial soils scattered throughout the allotment. - Improve soil function to enhance soil conditions. - Ensure that structural improvements distribute livestock throughout the acres capable of supporting livestock grazing and facilitate deferred rotation management system on the allotment.
+Maintain both the current diversity in understory species composition and vegetative ground cover on the 8,957 capable acres currently in satisfactory RMS.

+Increase the diversity of perennial grass species and vegetative ground cover on areas treated to reduce juniper canopy density with very low vegetative ground cover and open canopied pinyon-juniper communities that are currently in unsatisfactory RMS (2,829 acres).

+Improve soil function to enhance soil conditions.

+Ensure that structural improvements distribute livestock throughout the acres capable of supporting livestock grazing and facilitate a rotation grazing management system.